Is this true? Can drinking soda cause kidney stones? Are dark sodas worse than others?

 First, lets take a look at what is actually in soda.

 Of course, nutrition varies between types of soda.
-Generally regular soda contains a lot of sugar (usually in the form of fructose).
-Cola (regular or diet) contains phosphoric acid.
-Diet sodas are sweetened with a variety of artificial sweeteners such as aspartame, acesulfame k, Splenda or Stevia.
+Generally regular soda contains more sugar (usually in the form of fructose) than diet soda.
+Cola (regular or diet) also contains phosphoric acid which may increase stone formation.
+Conversely, diet sodas are sweetened with a variety of artificial sweeteners such as aspartame, acesulfame k, Splenda or Stevia.

 Does Soda Cause Kidney Stones?